What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 Before suffering from complex PTSD, I thought I would have to live with depression and anxiety for the rest of my life, and that my mood was my personality and just who I was.

-I figured that it was inescapable because it was my temperament, so I had to deal with it and learn how to cope.
+I figured it was inescapable because it was a part of my temperament, so I had to deal with it and learn how to cope.
 This is a common misconception.

 Your emotions are not you!
 They are a part of you.
 You do not have to live with depression and anxiety.
 You can heal and heal fully!